 The HSL has been adjusted prior to being shipped, but it is appropriate to re-check it.
-Please consult the following instructions and diagrams to check, or to re-set the synchronization and levelness of the front gauges should that become necessary.
-See Figure 4-2
+Please consult the following instructions and diagrams to check, or to re-set the levelness of the front gauges should that become necessary (See Figure 4-2.)

-You will need the open end 2-5/8" wrench stored just inside of the hitch left side brace tube, should adjustment be necessary.
+You will need the open end 2-5/8" wrench stored inside the left wing frame, should adjustment be necessary.